 7. This program includes a focus on sustainable and humane livestock production which includes the harvesting (slaughtering) of animals for human consumption.
 For those who are vegetarian/vegan, alternative tasks can be assigned on the day of harvest, but your participation in the care and management of animals is an important part of the program.
 Are you comfortable with this?

-8. Will you be able to commit to 40+ hours/week from March 19th – November 16th?
+8. Will you be able to commit to 40+ hours/week from Spring 2020(exact day coming soon) – Fall 2020?
 (Do you have a source of savings or income to pay the tuition and support yourself during the program?
 Please describe.
 Students will have limited time/energy to work outside of the OFS program, so having the financial resources you need is important.
 Also, while each student is allotted a week's time off the farm during the course of the program, this must be carefully scheduled out of fairness to the entire group, the staff, and the well-being of the farm operation.)

 9. How did you hear about this program?